-Gal-lectin, an antigen from the parasite, has been used as a vaccine to protect animals against intestinal amebiasis and against amoebic liver abscesses.
+Gal-lectin, an antigen from the parasite, has been used as a vaccine to protect animals against intestinal amebiasis and amoebic liver abscesses.
 Other parasitic components are being tried as possible vaccine components to use in humans.
-Unfortunately, amebiasis doesn't result in any long-term immunity so that individuals can be reinfected multiple times.
+Unfortunately, amebiasis doesn't result in any long-term immunity so individuals can be reinfected multiple times.

 What is the prognosis of amebiasis?
 What is the recovery time for amebiasis?